rotki/rotki/docs/usage_guide.rst

 Token detection
 ===============

-For every ethereum address it is possible to trigger the process of detecting tokens by clicking in the refresh arrow for that address.
+For every evm address it is possible to trigger the process of detecting tokens by clicking in the refresh arrow for that address.
 In addition it is possible to trigger the detection process for all the addresses by clicking on ``RE-DETECT TOKENS``.

 .. image:: images/tokens_detection.png
    :alt: Detecting tokens